xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_downloadable_products.md

 5. Save the changes.

-Note that it is possible to create downloadable products by cloning existing products in your store catalog or by import.
+Note that it is possible to create downloadable products by [cloning](#cloning-downloadable-products) existing products in your store catalog or by import.

+## Managing Downloadable Product Attachments
+Attachments associated with a downloadable product can be managed via the Attachments tab of the product details:
+![attachments.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/attachments.png)

+## Cloning Downloadable Products
 When you clone a downloadable product, the contents of the Attachments tab of the product from which a clone is created is copied to the clone product.
 As a result, you get two products using the same file attachment(s).
 If necessary, you can then edit the file attachments for the clone product (replace the files, adjust the _Free_ / _Paid_ access settings, adjust the availability of the files to different membership levels, and the like), or just keep the original files and their settings if you wish to re-use them.
 For information on product cloning, see the section {% link "Cloning Products" ref_5gTzBmtP %}.

+## Adding/Updating Downloadable Products by Import
+To create or update downloadable products by import you will need to import a products CSV file with information about the downloadable attachments and how they can be accessed.
 For more info on product import, see the section {% link "CSV Import: Products" ref_WmJBfwxA %}.

-## Managing Downloadable Product Attachments
-Attachments associated with a downloadable product can be managed via the Attachments tab of the product details:
-![attachments.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/attachments.png)